vseryakov/backendjs/README.md

     - type - what icon to delet, if not specified 0 is used

 ## Connections
+The connections API maintains two tables bk_connection and bk_reference for links between accounts of any type. bk_connection table maintains my links, i.e. when i make explicit connection to other account, and bk_reference table is automatically updated with reference for that other account that i made a connection with it.
+No direct operations on bk_reference is allowed.

+- `/connection/add`
+- `/connection/update`
+- `/connection/put`
+- `/connection/del`
+- `/connection/get`

 ## Locations
+The location API maintains a table bk_location with geolocation coordinates for accounts and allows searching it by distance.

+- `/location/put`
+  Store currenct location for current account, latitude and longitude parameters must be given, this call will update the bk_accout table as well with these coordinates

+  Example:
+        /location/put?latitude=-188.23232&longitude=23.4545454

+- `/location/get`
+  Return matched accounts within the distance specified by `distance=` parameter in kilometers and current position specified by latitude/longitude paraemeters.
+This call returns results in chunks and requires navigation through all pages to receive all matched records.
+Records returned will start with the closest to the current point.
+If there are more matched records than specified by the `_count`, the `next_token` property is set with the token to be used in the subsequent call, it must be passed as is as `_token=` parameter with all original query parameters.
+  By default only locations with account ids will be returned, specifying `_details=1` will return public account columns like name as well.

+  Example:
+            /location/get?distance=10&latitude=-118.23434&longitude=23.45665656&_count=25
+            /location/get?distance=10&latitude=-118.23434&longitude=23.45665656&_count=25&_token=FGTHTRHRTHRTHTTR.....

 ## Messages
+The messaging API allows sending and recieving messages between accounts, it supports text and images.

+- `/message/image`
+- `/message/get`
+- `/message/add`
+- `/message/read`
+- `/message/del`

 ## Icons
 The icons API provides ability to an account to store icons of different types.
 Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
 Within the prefix icons can be assigned with unique id which can be any string.

 - `/icon/get/prefix`
 - `/icon/get/prefix/id`